top of page

 On the 8th March we hosted a private view of The Royal Academy's historic Francis Bacon: Man and Beast exhibition which runs until 17th April 2022.
 Our first live event was attended by 100 guests from across the arts, cultural and philanthropic landscape.
 We would like to thank our hosts the Royal Academy and our caterer By Word of Mouth for making the event so memorable.

-Maggi Hambling on Francis Bacon:
+Cancelled: Maggi Hambling on Francis Bacon: Man and Beast

-Dates TBC: For the second of the Artist Talks series at the Royal Academy, Maggi Hambling CBE offers her perspective on Francis Bacon, his impact and his uninhibited fascination with animals, alongside Courtney J. Martin, the Paul Mellon Director of the Yale Center for British Art, the most comprehensive collection of British art outside of the United Kingdom.
+For the second of the Artist Talks series at the Royal Academy, Maggi Hambling CBE offers her perspective on Francis Bacon, his impact and his uninhibited fascination with animals, alongside Courtney J. Martin, the Paul Mellon Director of the Yale Center for British Art, the most comprehensive collection of British art outside of the United Kingdom.

 The second instalment of the Royal Academy’s series of Artist Talks takes its theme from the exhibition Francis Bacon: Man and Beast, currently on until April 17th 2022.
 The Natalia Cola is proud to support this series of Artist Talks.